gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 `threading.Condition.wait()` executes, with all its semantics around releasing and reacquiring the underlying lock.

-If a testing framework reimplements `Lock.acquire()` and gets some edge case wrong, your tests pass but production breaks. blanket avoids this entirely.
+If a testing framework reimplements `Lock.acquire()` and gets some edge case wrong, your tests pass but production breaks. blanket avoids this.
 The semantics come straight from CPython's `threading` module.

 > _blanket has no opinion about what synchronization primitives mean.
 It does no reimplementation.
 Every
 > `lock.acquire()` is a real `threading.Lock.acquire()` underneath._